-4 Tips For Maintaining Customer Retention During Transitions
+4 Tips To Maintain Customer Retention During Transitions

 Implementing change is usually a long-term project.
 From the initial idea to the planning, execution, and acceptance; it takes time for it to come full circle.

 Something like purchasing a new car is a pretty big life change.
 Finances aside, there is a lot of excitement, planning and emotion involved.
 While you might be excited about the added features of a newer vehicle, you still have to leave behind the old one — the memories, worn-in seats and cassette player included.

 It takes time to transition, but eventually you will prefer the new over the old.

 The same goes for website updates.
 Even though changes to your site may be designed to improve the user journey, many users will automatically resist the change until they understand the strategy behind the change.

 A Pew Research Center study from this past January polled users on how they update the applications on their smartphones.
 Updating is not necessarily at the forefront of every smartphone owner’s mind.
 The study found that 38% of users will only update apps when it is convenient and 10% never update the apps on their phones.

 Even with a groundbreaking change in software, it is not a given that people are going to buy into it right away.

 It is especially difficult to roll out changes to users that do not want to accept them.
 From a user perspective, it is easier to do things the old way and it takes too much time to learn a new process.